openUC2/ImSwitchDockerInstall/README.md

 - Docker
 - ImSwitch in Docker
 - Drivers
-- Autostart on Raspi with autoupdate
+- install_autostart on Raspi with autoupdate

 Run as sudo (e.g. `sudo -s`)
 ```bash